awsdocs/amazon-athena-user-guide/doc_source/cloudfront-logs.md

 ### To create the CloudFront table<a name="to-create-the-cf-table"></a>

-1. Copy and paste the following DDL statement into the Athena console\.
+1. Copy and paste the following DDL statement into the Query Editor in the Athena console\.
 Modify the `LOCATION` for the Amazon S3 bucket that stores your logs\.
+For information about using the Query Editor, see [Getting Started](getting-started.md)\.

-   This query uses the [LazySimpleSerDe](lazy-simple-serde.md) by default and it is omitted\.
+   This query uses the default SerDe, [LazySimpleSerDe](lazy-simple-serde.md)\.
 The column `date` is escaped using backticks \(`\) because it is a reserved word in Athena\.
 For information, see [Reserved Keywords](reserved-words.md)\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS default.cloudfront_logs (